luochonghai/Face_Recognition/README.md

 1.Description
 ----
       Based on tf1.3.0, it's developed for unmanned supermarket & subway turnstiles to improve performance.
+      I use The Basel Face Model 2009 to generate training dataset, so that I can train the neural network without having to take many photos.For more detail, you can view this website:http://gravis.dmi.unibas.ch/PMM/.
 2.Improvement
 ----
       180314:Migrated from my pj of pulsar detection, I try to input the 3D Basel dataset to train its NN.